geocolon/marksanghoonkim.github.io/_posts/2016-02-06-backbone-and-mvc.md

 ---
 layout: post
 title: Backbone and MVC
-description: Using Backbone and MVC patterns, with a recap from MakerSquare Weeks 3 and 4.
+description: Using Backbone and MVC patterns, with a recap from Hack Reactor Weeks 3 and 4.
-keywords: blog, post, makersquare, los angeles, D3, MVC, frameworks, Backbone.js, Backbone, React, React.js, node.js, models, views, collections, servers, REST, SQL, databases
+keywords: blog, post, Hack Reactor, makersquare los angeles, D3, MVC, frameworks, Backbone.js, Backbone, React, React.js, node.js, models, views, collections, servers, REST, SQL, databases
 ---

 Last week we delved into MVC architectural patterns and worked with Backbone during a two-day sprint.
 It was my first experience with a framework, and while it was difficult getting started, by day two of the sprint, my partner and I made significant progress and were adding additional features to our Backbone project.
 I wanted to share a little more about what I learned during the Backbone sprint.